cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-extension.md

 IF EXISTS
 :   Do not throw an error if the extension does not exist.
 Cloudberry Database issues a notice in this case.

-name
+**`name`**

-:   The name of an installed extension.
+The name of an installed extension.

-CASCADE
+**`CASCADE`**

-:   Automatically drop objects that depend on the extension, and in turn all objects that depend on those objects.
+Automatically drop objects that depend on the extension, and in turn all objects that depend on those objects.
 Refer to the PostgreSQL [Dependency Tracking](https://www.postgresql.org/docs/12/ddl-depend.html) documentation for more information.
 > **Important** Before issuing a `DROP EXTENSION` with the `CASCADE` keyword, you should be aware of all object that depend on the extension to avoid unintended consequences.

-RESTRICT
+**`RESTRICT`**

-:   Refuse to drop an extension if any objects depend on it (other than its own member objects and other extensions listed in the same `DROP` command).
+Refuse to drop an extension if any objects depend on it (other than its own member objects and other extensions listed in the same `DROP` command).
 This is the default.

 ## Examples